 This is compounded by the fact that while some physicians that are choosing employment over private practice are doing so with hospitals, many are also doing so with medium and large physician groups comprised of anywhere from 20 to several hundred clinical professionals.
 From a healthcare organization’s standpoint, these employed physicians still remain “affiliates” to them as they are not directly employed by the healthcare organization itself.

 Implication: Affiliated physicians need the same “anytime/anywhere” access to clinical data as employed physicians.
-As this article from the Navigant Center for Healthcare Research & Policy Analysis states, “Physicians want clinical autonomy whether employed or not.
+As an article from the Navigant Center for Healthcare Research & Policy Analysis states, “Physicians want clinical autonomy whether employed or not.
 Physicians want the technologies and tools that are required to ply their trade and they expect them to help, not hinder their work.”
 Hospitals must provide a way that makes it fast, easy, and secure for affiliated physicians to access patient data.
 (Click to Tweet)

 The mobile technology posture of the hundred or so organizations at the event was varied.
 There were smaller outfits that were getting their arms around basic mobile access for off-site scenarios.
 At the opposite extreme I heard an amazing story about how Dartmouth-Hitchcock is using cutting-edge cloud, mobile, and big data / analytics technologies to transform how people take a more engaged and proactive approach to their own health, and improve the overall health of the population at large.
-Their initiative is called ImagineCare – It’s a fascinating use case and you can read more about it here.

 This was one of several state-of-the-art use cases that I had a chance to learn about.
 The common pattern here (and one that is reinforced based on what we’ve seen with our other healthcare clients) is that only organizations that budget for innovation drive game-changing solutions that transform “the art of the possible” (Click to Tweet).
 These kinds of powerful new use cases were not being championed by the office of the CIO (though the CIO, CMIO, and others are certainly key stakeholders).
 Rather, they were being driven by an arm of the organization that had both mandate and budget for evaluating how emerging technologies could be leveraged to improve all aspects of the healthcare lifecycle.